You have no items in your shopping cart.

 The Pay Grade and the boardroom 'height ceiling'

-There have been several studies which have attempted to quantify the suspected advantage that tall people have in their careers, and the results have been shocking to say the least.
+Several studies have attempted to quantify the suspected advantage that tall people have in their careers and the results have been interesting to say the least.
 Two studies, one from 2004 and one from 2009, placed the height bonus at US$789 per inch per year and AUS$475 per inch per year respectively.

 CEOs and boardroom executives across the country are more likely to tall, with 90% of CEOs being of above average height.
 Often in the case of CEOs, extremes of height are common.
-30% of CEOs are 6ft 2" or taller even though people of that height only make up 3.9% of the general US population.
+In the US, 30% of CEOs are 6ft 2" or taller, which is fascinating considering that people of this height bracket only make up 3.9% of the overall US population!

 Why does height equal a better career?